SBI Youth for India: Fellows

 Fellows range between 21–32 years of age, and are all graduates or postgraduates.
 Most have an engineering or management background.
-Fellows have worked in sectors such as information technology, education, infrastructure, non-profit, and healthcare, and at organisations such as Tata Group, Cap Gemini, IBM, and Mindtree.
+Fellows have worked in sectors such as information technology, education, infrastructure, non-profit, and healthcare, and at organisations such as Tata Group, Capgemini, IBM, and Mindtree.

 The flagship batch of the fellowship had 27 fellows who worked for a year on various projects in the areas of agricultural supply chain and linkages, education, public policy and awareness, rural tourism, tribal development and environment in eight states and union territories (namely, Rajasthan, Maharashtra, Kerala, Orissa, Gujarat, Karnataka, Tamil Nadu and Puducherry).

 The August Cohort of the 13th Batch started their Fellowship in August 2025.